Clarens, South Africa: Discovery of fossils

 The sites of the excavations were inspected on a continuous basis during the excavation on 12 January 2009.
-To date (2017) twenty five sites have been recorded, where fossilised bone were found.
+Up to 2017, twenty five sites have been recorded, where fossilised bone were found.
 Remains of the vertebrates discovered were very broken and unfortunately disturbed by the excavations.

-A very well preserved tusk of a plant-eating reptile, possibly a Dicynodon lacerticeps, was later recorded.
-The discovery of well preserved bone fossils in the main quarry indicated that the interbedded mudstones in the region may have provided valuable information on the fauna of the ancient environment in that region.
+A very well-preserved tusk of a plant-eating reptile, possibly a Dicynodon lacerticeps, was later recorded.
+The discovery of well-preserved bone fossils in the main quarry indicated that the interbedded mudstones in the region might have provided valuable information on the fauna of the ancient environment in that region.